Start date for £2.8 million Castleford rail station transformation

 Work on a £2.8 million transformation of Castleford’s rail station into an attractive and welcoming gateway to the town will start in mid-November.

-New, high-quality passenger waiting facilities with a ticket vending machine, a disabled toilet and sheltered cycle parking are all part of work, which is scheduled to start from Monday 18 November.
+New, high-quality passenger waiting facilities with a ticket vending machine, a disabled toilet and sheltered cycle parking are all part of work, preparations for which are scheduled to start this month.

 There will also be a significant upgrade of the subway link to nearby residential areas to the south of Castleford town centre, including the installation of CCTV.
 And, as a later part of the work, the car park will be refurbished.
 Better links with the town centre and the Combined Authority’s award-winning bus station will be created along with improvements to the area around the station.